 The Risks of Purchasing Property with an Abandoned Underground Tank

-Mysterious Pipes - How to Tell if There Is an Underground Oil Tank
+How to Know if There Is an Underground Oil Tank on Your Property

 When old piping for an underground storage tank (UST) is discovered by a home inspector it raises a flag about if or how the tank was removed.
 When a tank was removed but the piping was left in place, it is important to investigate further to ensure a complete and proper disposal was done.
 The first step, in this case, is to check with the Fire Department.
 They should have a permit on file indicating when it was removed and who inspected it.
 If a permit is not on file then it means the homeowner did not hire a tank removal contractor or they didn’t hire a contractor that did their due diligence.
 In this case, you should assume the tank was not properly inspected at the time of removal.
 If the tank was inspected but the original piping remains, there is concern it may have been a source of a potential leak.
 When a UST is removed samples are taken from beneath the tank to test for any fuel leaks.
 This step should also be done for the piping.
 The supply and return piping are made of steel or copper and they will corrode as quickly as the tank if left unprotected in the soil.
 We have removed underground storage tanks that were intact but the steel line connecting the tank to the oil burner had leaked.
 Leaks of this type can occur slowly over time so the homeowner may not notice a difference in oil consumption.
 A slow leak can amount to a big loss of fuel over time and spread to areas under a foundation.
 We have seen small leaks occur over a 20-year period that contaminated the soil under a deck, the yard, the groundwater supply, and large areas under the house foundation.
 The homeowner wasn’t aware that anything was wrong with the tank.